Presented as part of

 To see more reasons you gave for voting at The Official Unofficial Voting Station, visit http://officialunofficial.vote/view/

 The Skirball Cultural Center was one of several 2020 hosts for The Official Unofficial Voting Station.
 Originally created by Aram Han Sifuentes in 2016, this project raises awareness about voter disenfranchisement during elections and provides a place for all people to make their voices heard.
 It is activated by museums, independent artists, community organizers, and educators in a variety of unconventional settings and formats across the United States and abroad.
 For the first time, in 2020, The Official Unofficial Voting Station was presented as an online voting experience at officialunofficial.vote.

 The Official Unofficial Voting Station was created by Aram Han Sifuentes with the participation of a network of collaborators including Ishita Dharap, William Estrada, Undocumented Projects, Sadie Woods, Erin Delaney, and Jon Satrom.

 2020 Official Unofficial Collaborators in Los Angeles

-During the run-up to the 2020 general election, keep an eye on these LA-based artists and Official Unofficial Voting Station collaborators as they activate the project in physical locations across the city.
-These collaborations were made possible through the support of the AHL Foundation.
+During the run-up to the 2020 general election, LA-based artist and Official Unofficial Voting Station collaborator Carol Zou activated the project in physical locations across the city.
+This collaboration was made possible through the support of the AHL Foundation.